-Clearwater Criminal Law attorney Garry Potts provides complete DUI defense in the Tampa, Clearwater, St. Petersburg area working to help you reach the best outcome for all aspects of your case.
+Working to help you reach the best outcome for all aspects of your case.
 Clearwater attorney Garry L. Potts is a former prosecutor with over twenty – three years of experience in DUI / DWI and criminal law.
 In Pinellas County, including Clearwater, Largo, St. Petersburg or in Hillsborough (Tampa), Pasco or Manatee / Sarasota Counties, he will work with you from the initial free consultation to get you through the drivers license administrative process in order to preserve your license or obtain a temporary hardship license.
 We are ready and experienced to help you either fight or get beyond your criminal or traffic charges, including driving under the influence, unlawful blood-alcohol, impaired driving, driving-under-the-influence of prescription drugs, breath or blood test refusals and boating-under-the-influence arrests.
 And if you are facing sentencing on a DUI, Garry Potts will work to help you minimize the time, money and inconvenience that results from today’s harsh DUI sentencing laws.
-You will have an experience criminal lawyer who will aggressively seek to provide a strong and reliable defense based on over twenty-three years of proven experience.
+You will have an experienced criminal lawyer who will aggressively seek to provide a strong and reliable defense based on over twenty-three years of proven experience.

 Working Toward the Right Solution for You